rustwasm/wasm-bindgen/guide/src/contributing/design/exporting-rust.md

 with types that are richer than just numbers.

-The basic idea around exporting functionality with more flavorful types is that the wasm exports won't actually be called directly.
-Instead the generated `foo.js` module will have shims for all exported functions in the wasm module.
+The basic idea around exporting functionality with more flavorful types is that the Wasm exports won't actually be called directly.
+Instead the generated `foo.js` module will have shims for all exported functions in the Wasm module.

 The most interesting conversion here happens with strings so let's take a look at that.